-Council's Property Assets 10-year Resourcing Strategy, as illustrated in Figure 6, displays large spikes in capital between 2023-2026 for new projects committed to in Council's Delivery Program, including Parramatta Aquatic Centre and Riverside Upgrade.
+Council's Property Assets 10-year Resourcing Strategy, as illustrated in Figure 6, displays large spikes in capital between 2025-2027 for new projects committed to in Council's Delivery Program, including Aquatic Centres and the Riverside Theatre upgrade.
 The initial acquisition and construction costs of any asset represent only a portion of the costs over its lifecycle.
 New assets require ongoing funding to operate, maintain, renew, and dispose of in the future.

-Figure 5 Property assets expenditure forecast for 2023/24-2032/33
+Figure 6 Property assets expenditure forecast for 2024/25-2033/34